Comfortable, roomy tent for two for most three-season…

 TL;DR: Amazing value for the money in a very solid, weather-worthy 3-season tent for backpackers and car-campers alike.

-Price vs performance = excellent I have approx 25…
+Price vs performance = excellent.
+I have approximately…

 Source: bought it new